 Japan’s Renesas to Buy Software Firm Altium for $6 Billion

-(Bloomberg) -- Japanese semiconductor maker Renesas Electronics Corp. agreed to acquire design software firm Altium Ltd. for A$9.1 billion ($5.9 billion).
+(Bloomberg) -- Semiconductor maker Renesas Electronics Corp. agreed to buy software firm Altium Ltd. for A$9.1 billion ($5.9 billion), the biggest acquisition yet of an Australian-listed company by a Japanese buyer.

 Most Read from Bloomberg